LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Method: LNS2+RL

-To avoid collisions with hard and soft obstacles, we further introduce an \textit{occupancy duration map}, a \textit{blank duration map}, \textit{future trajectory maps}, and \textit{predicted trajectory maps}.
-The occupancy duration map denotes the ratio of time a vertex will be occupied by obstacles to the predefined episode length, while the blank duration map reflects the ratio of time a vertex will remain obstacle-free.
-The future trajectory maps, comprising nine matrices, represent the positions of soft obstacles from $t$ to $t+8$.
-The future trajectories of other agents are crucial to enhancing cooperation, but these trajectories are unknown in advance.
-Hence, we employ a straightforward yet efficient method for forecasting them.
-To predict the future trajectory of agent $j$, we first compute the spatial Euclidean distance between $v_t^{j}$ and all vertices on $\hat{p}_j$, and then determine the temporal distance as the absolute difference between $t$ and the timesteps of vertices on $\hat{p}_j$.
-The predicted position of agent $j$ at $t+1$ is then derived from a weighted sum of these spatial and temporal distances, with coefficients of 0.9 for spatial and 0.1 for temporal distances.
-If the vertex with the minimal sum distance is reachable in one action from $v_t^{j}$, it is considered the predicted position for $t+1$; otherwise, agent $j$ is assumed to remain stationary, with its actual position $v_t^{j}$ as the predicted position for $t+1$.
-The subsequent four vertices on the SIPPS path of the vertex with the minimal sum distance are designated as predicted positions from $t+2$ to $t+5$.
+The future paths of other agents are crucial to enhancing cooperation, but these paths are unknown in advance.
+Hence, we introduce \textit{predicted path maps of other agents} and employ a straightforward yet efficient method for forecasting them.
+To predict the future path of agent $j$, we first calculate the spatial Euclidean distance between $c_t^{j}$ and all cells on $\hat{p}_j$, and treat the absolute difference of their timestep as the temporal distance.
+Next, we compute a weighted sum of the spatial and temporal distances for each cell, with weights of 0.9 for spatial distance and 0.1 for temporal distance.
+If the cell with the smallest weighted sum can be reached from $c_t^{j}$ in a single step, it is considered the predicted position at $t+1$; otherwise, agent $j$ is assumed to remain stationary, and its current position $c_t^{j}$ is regarded as the predicted position at $t+1$.
+Subsequently, the next four cells on $\hat{p}_j$ starting from the cell with the smallest weighted sum are designated as the predicted positions from $t+2$ to $t+5$.